erikpukinskis/narrative/README.md

 G. Code is programming people too.
 Reading it should brainwash the reader into making a variation of their own.

 H. Make sacrifices in order to get the biggest possible platform coverage with the least amount of code.
 That usually means using slightly older tools.
-Don't use ES6 unless you have to, don't use modern web APIs unless you really need them, write performant code that runs on crappy devices.
+Don't use modern web APIs unless you really need them.
+Write performant code that runs on crappy devices.

 (Again.
 Functions and literals can do a lot.
 Don't move data you don't have to.
 These things all feed together.
 To get a broad audience with "modern tools" you need layers of shims, which violates the Minimum Data thing and the Do As Much As You Can In One Language thing.
 It's not worth it.)